(Ask to see private professional Toy Design portfolio for projects not disclosed to public yet)

 1st mech. design for extending hauler

 During this phase, logistics and cost are not to be thought about, as it often hinders the creative process early on.
 When brainstorming initial concepts, I try to think about how to make a toy really cool and unique, while maintaining the brand's iconic look.
+I also try to come up with unique ideas that have not been explored before.

-Final Drawings
+Final B-Sheets

 Production Phase